Singla17/Self-Alignment-With-Dynamic-Rewarding/README.md

   ```
 </details> <br />

-Our algorithm optimizes the Alignment instructions using a Beam Search based approach.
+More specifically, our algorithm optimizes the alignment instructions using a Beam Search based approach.
 The Alignment instructions are updated at every level of the search tree.

 For example the system prompt optimization starts with a prompt like:
 ```You are a helpful assistant.```